pip-services/pip-services-docs/content/en/conceptual/three_tier_architecture/_index.md

 ### Brief description of the example

 The example in this tutorial consists of an application that sends a message to a browser.
-The message has the format “Hello {name}!” where name is the random name of a person that was selected from a database.
+The message has the format "Hello {name}!" where name is the random name of a person that was selected from a database.

 In order to achieve this, we divide our app into three tiers.
 The first is the presentation or view layer, which consists of a REST service that will provide information to the browser.
 The second is the application layer.
 This tier contains a controller that connects the REST service to the database and extracts a random name from it.
 The last one is the data or persistence layer, which is created by using a MySQL database.
 The following table summarizes this and the concepts behind.